Frequently asked questions (FAQ): drug-induced deaths in Europe

 - Overdose situation

 - Figure 1.1.
-Year of most recent overdose data
+Year of most recent drug-induced data, in the European Union, Norway and Türkiye, 2023 (or most recent data available)

-- Figure 1.7 Distribution of drug-induced deaths reported in the European Union in 2012 and 2022 or most recent year, by age band
+- Figure 1.7 Distribution of drug-induced deaths by age band in the European Union in 2013 and 2023 (or most recent data available)

-- Fgure 1.9.
-Proportion of drug-induced deaths among older (40+ years) people in the European Union, Norway and Türkiye, 2022 (or most recent data available)
+- Figure 1.9.
+Proportion of drug-induced deaths among older (40+ years) people in the European Union, Norway and Türkiye, 2023 (or most recent data available)

 - Figure 1.12.
 Countries included in the south-east and north of Europe for this trend analysis

 - Figure 1.13.
-Indexed trends in the number of deaths in selected countries in the south-east of Europe, 2013-2022
+Indexed trends in the number of deaths in selected countries in the south-east of Europe, 2014-2023 (or most recent data available)

 - Preventing overdose deaths